OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 #### Bot template for Visual Studio 2017

-Download and install the [bot application template](https://marketplace.visualstudio.com/items?itemName=BotBuilder.BotBuilderV3).
-The extension can be installed by double-clicking on the VSIX file.
+Download and install the [bot application template](https://github.com/Microsoft/BotFramework-Samples/blob/master/docs-samples/CSharp/Simple-LUIS-Notes-Sample/VSIX/BotBuilderVSIX_V3.zip).
+The extension can be installed by extracting the zip file and double-clicking on the VSIX file.

    ![Screenshot of templates directory highlighting bot application.](Images/BotTemplate.png)